 Sadly, we had started work, so we were both dusty and dirty when we had to break for supplies.
 With a work scarf on my head and plaster dust on my shoulders, I am sure that I presented quite a sight at the store.
 Thankfully, we could hang around all the aisles with the contractors, so they looked just as bad as we did!

-of the lower tile except for the area behind the toilet.
+We removed the upper part of the wall and all of the lower tile except for the area behind the toilet. |

 Our main focus today was to finish the lower part of the wall we started yesterday and to remove the north wall that contains the hallway door.
 By doing so, we would expose the wiring for the switch and for the lights.
 Rick also wanted to get the soffit removed, and we were able to accomplish all of that today.